Questions we get all the time.

 How do I know which partner is the best fit for my company?

 While our partners have different and diverse interest areas, we’re extremely collegial in how we work.
 We often evaluate investment opportunities as a group and frequently hand off companies to the partner who has the most experience in the space (or is located in the right geography).
 The investment team constantly talks about everything they’re seeing and what they find interesting.
 So don’t hesitate to get in touch with your closest connection to get the ball rolling.

 How much do you usually invest in a new company?

-Typically, our initial investment in a startup ranges from $500K to $750K, but we’ve gone higher and lower in some cases.
-As the largest seed stage venture fund in the country, we’re very serious about supporting our companies with follow-on investing.
-In fact, we reserve 75% of our fund’s capital for follow-on investments.
+Typically, our initial investment in a startup ranges from $1 million to $5 million, but we’ve gone higher and lower in some cases.
+Currently, our average initial investment is right around $3 million.
+As the largest seed-stage venture fund in the country, we’re very serious about supporting our companies with follow-on investing.
+In fact, we reserve equal amounts of capital for our follow-on investment as our initial investment.